-If the admission number is exceeded in any of the criterion, priority will be given to those who live closest to the school.
+Where there are more applications in any one category, applications will be prioritised on the distance from the child's home to the main entrance address point of the school.
 Measurements are carried out in a straight line based on a straight-line basis from the child's home to the address point of the school.

-In the case where the distances from home address to school address point are the same (for example, multiple applications for the same shared dwelling occurs i.e. flats), a randomiser will be used to decide the priority in which pupils are selected.
-The random allocation process will be subject to independent verification
+In the case where multiple applications for the same shared dwelling occurs (e.g. Flats), a randomiser will be used to decide the priority in which the pupils within the shared dwelling are selected in the event of a tiebreaker.
+Independent verification of random allocation will be obtained.